- The pros of opening a company in Taiwan

 If you already have a bank account with an international bank such as HSBC in another place, say in Hong Kong, then you may seek your relationship manager’s support to open the bank account in Taiwan, with the same bank.

 Opening the bank account

-There are two ways to open a bank account, that is visiting the bank in person, or let your agency do it for you with a POA.
+There are two ways to open a bank account, that is visiting the bank in person or letting your agency do it for you with a POA.

 Visit the bank in person

 Your agency shall provide you with an advising service, pre-screening service, and set up an appointment on your behalf with the bank you wish to use, for a reasonable fee.